btemplep/authzee/docs/sdks.md

         - run before use
         - After this method is complete these public instance vars or getters must be available and stable:
             - locality - Compute [Module Locality](#module-locality)
-            - parallel_paging_supported - if the compute module supports processing grants with parallel paging
+            - has_parallel_paging - if the compute module supports processing grants with parallel paging
         """
         pass